 The Evaporation Cycle in Modern Air Conditioning

 The evaporation cycle in modern air conditioning systems is the cycle in which the actual cooling of the air takes place.
 To accomplish this, your air conditioner passes inside air through a coil filled with supercooled liquid refrigerant.
-The refrigerant pulls the heat from the air and then fans distribute the air through your ductwork (or directly into your space if you have a ductless split air conditioning system).
-After the air has been cooled, your air conditioning system sends the now gaseous refrigerant to the compression side of the system.
+The refrigerant pulls the heat from the air, and then fans distribute the air through your ductwork (or directly into your space if you have a ductless split air conditioning system).
+After cooling the air, your air conditioning system sends the now gaseous refrigerant to the compression side of the system.

 The Compression Cycle in Modern Air Conditioning

-The compression cycle is the second main operation cycle in modern air conditioning systems.
+The compression cycle is the second primary operation cycle in modern air conditioning systems.
 It works in almost the exact opposite way that the evaporation cycle does.

 During this cycle, two things happen.
 The first thing that happens is that your system will pull outside air through what is known as the condensing coil.
 This coil contains the gaseous refrigerant from the evaporation cycle.
 When the outside air is pulled through the coil, the heat from the gaseous refrigerant is transferred to the air.
 This begins transforming the gaseous refrigerant back to its original liquid form.